 He was back to staring at the monitor, his thoughts preoccupied with drafting a phrase to convey the right amount of ecstatic gratitude, when a webcam request appeared on the screen.
 Acting on reflex, he tapped the "ENTER" button to accept the request, but only realized what he'd done when two enormous, sea-grey eyes leapt off the screen at him.

 "Aiyee!"
 Samu'ila exclaimed, jolting his chair backwards in alarm.

 Samu'ila raised his left hand to his chin and scratched gently.
-The eyes staring out of the screen at him--so far away and yet so near he could feel the sting of their gaze--aroused in him a sensation akin to nakedness.
+The eyes staring out of the screen at him—so far away and yet so near he could feel the sting of their gaze—aroused in him a sensation akin to nakedness.
 He felt exposed, like the lone fish floating in a fishmonger's barrel.
-He for the first time felt the effect of the draft, the numbness that was creeping up from his toes.
+He for the first time felt the effect of the draft, the numbness creeping up from his toes.
 Then the eyes threw their gaze downwards, and seconds later the red of Ben's text appeared on the screen.